htcondor/htcondor/docs/man-pages/condor_submit.rst

     Sends all of the jobs as a late materialization job factory.
 A job factory consists of a single cluster classad and a digest containing the submit commands necessary to describe the differences between jobs.
-If the ``Queue`` statment has itemdata, then the itemdata will be sent.
+If the ``Queue`` statement has itemdata, then the itemdata will be sent.
 Using this option is equivalent to using the **max_materialize**
     :index:`max_materialize<single: max_materialize; submit commands>` submit command.
  **-allow-crlf-script**